alperyilmaz/typst-exam/README.md

 The correct answers are indicated with `+` sign.
 You can print PDF version with answers if you like.

-If you have a table or image, you can include them right after the question as shown below.
-The number after the image filename determines the size.
+If you have a table, image or code, you can include them right after the question as shown below.
+The number after the image filename determines the size in percentages.
 Tables are accepted in csv format.
+After code file name you can include language if you like.
+If you are printing the sheets in black and white, you can leave out the language name, so that all code is printed in black omitting syntax highlighting.

 ```
 Question: text for question
-image: filename.png,80
+image:filename.png,80
 A) option1
 B) option2
 C) option3